jasonmoy28/Statistics_Animation_Plot/README.md

 IDEAS FOR ANIMATING BASIC STATISTICS:

-1. Show how the mean and median pull away from the mode when a distribution becomes skewed (positively and negatively)
+1. **(COMPLETED)** Show how the mean and median pull away from the mode when a distribution becomes skewed (positively and negatively)

 2. **(COMPLETED)** Show how the variance and SD change when the spread of scores in a distribution changes.